Removal of the submandibular salivary gland

 Do I need any time off work?

-We usually advise you to take a week off from work to recover from your surgery.
-During this time you should avoid strenuous activity.
+We usually advise you to take a week off work, to recover from your surgery.
+Do not do any strenuous activity during this time.

 Is there anything that I need to do when I get home?

-It is important to keep your wound dry for the first week following surgery; you will need to take care when washing or shaving.
+You must keep your wound dry for the first week following surgery.
+Take care when washing or shaving.

 Will I have a scar?